-Richard watched the admiral’s hands ball into fists so tight he knew it had to hurt.
-“With all due respect sir,” she said in a tone which was as far away from respect as you could get, “I’m not covering anything up at all.
+“With all due respect sir,” the admiral said in a tone which was as far away from respect as you could get, “I’m not covering anything up at all.
 I’ve seen the records myself and I’ve provided them for you.”

 “Records that could’ve been altered by your people,” another senator said.
 “I find it rather convenient that all these records don’t have the names of the personnel in question.”

 “There’s a thing called operational security,” the admiral said, all but rubbing the senator’s nose in it, “I don’t wish to have the names of my people aired for all to see, including any ACF spies or sympathizers who may be listening to this broadcast as we speak.
 I assume that you’d bring my officers before this committee and televise it.
 As I stated before I’m not covering anything up.
 I’m merely taking the responsibility as the commanding officer.
 If you want to blame or punish anyone then that’s me.”

 The silence stretched for a long moment before the first senator cleared his throat and said, “You have also stated in your testimony that your weapons were firing on friendly ships.
 Is this correct?”